tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 thing is still unknown.
 Rather, meekly recognizing what we do know _and_ what we don't know allows us to move forward with faith in Christ.
 We move forward _even though_ there are unknowns.
-This makes our faith much more soul-stretching than moving foward because the unknowns have been resolved.
+This makes our faith much more soul-stretching than moving forward because the unknowns have been resolved.

 ## Conclusion